Tellermate/ViewerApiClientSDK/README.md

      {
           // Handle error
      }

+There are 3 overrides active on the getCounts end point:

+Gets all counts between two dates

+    getCounts(DateTime DateFrom, DateTime DateTo)

+Gets all counts between two dates from the specified store.
+Note that a list of stores and their Id's can be obtained by calling the getMachineStores endpoint.

+    getCounts(DateTime DateFrom, DateTime DateTo, Guid StoreID)

+Gets all counts between two dates from a specified till in the specified store

+    getCounts(DateTime DateFrom, DateTime DateTo, Guid StoreID, int TillNo)

+---

 **getMachineStores** - for a lits of stores with their associated touch units

     ClientResult<List<MachineStore>> data = client.getMachineStores();

+---

 **getCountTypes** - for a list of Tellermate count types.
 Use this list to return full information on the count type.
 The cashcount API endpoint only returns the count type ID.